Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean: Literature Review

 NAMs are a class of flexible and powerful machine learning models that combine the strengths of neural networks and GAMs.
 These models can be used to model complex, non-linear relationships between response and predictor variables, and can be applied to a wide range of tasks including regression, classification, and time series forecasting.
 The basic structure of a NAM consists of a sum of multiple components, each representing a different aspect of the relationship between the response and predictor variables.
 These components can be linear, non-linear, or a combination of both, and can be learned using a variety of optimization algorithms.
 One of the key advantages of NAMs is their inherent ability to learn the interactions between different predictor variables and the response without the need for manual feature engineering.
 This allows NAMs to capture complex relationships in the data that may not be easily apparent to the human eye.

 The general form of a NAM can be written as:

-where $h(\cdot)$ is the activation function used in the output layer, $x \in \mathbb{R}^{j}$ are the input features, $\beta$ is the global intercept term, and $f_{j} : \mathbb{R} \rightarrow \mathbb{R}$ represents the \fb{Multi}-\fb{Layer} \fb{Perceptrons} (MLPs) corresponding to the $j$-th feature.
+where $h(\cdot)$ is the activation function used in the output layer, $x \in \mathbb{R}^{j}$ are the input features, $\beta$ is the global intercept term, and $f_{j} : \mathbb{R} \rightarrow \mathbb{R}$ represents the Multi-Layer Perceptron (MLP) corresponding to the $j$-th feature.
 The similarity to GAMs is apparent, as the two frameworks mostly distinguish in the form the individual features are modelled. $h(\cdot)$ is comparable to the link function $g(\cdot)$.

-Several extensions to the NAM framework have already been introduced. \citet{yang2021gami} extends NAMs to account for pairwise interaction effects. \citet{chang2021node} introduced NODE-GAM, a differentiable model based on forgetful decision trees developed for high-risk domains.
-All these models follow the additive framework from GAMs and learn the nonlinear additive features with separate networks, one for each feature or feature interaction, either leveraging MLPs \citep{potts1999generalized, de2007generalized, agarwal_neural_2021, yang2021gami} or using decision trees \citep{chang2021node}.
+Several extensions to the NAM framework have already been introduced.
+It is possible to take into account pairwise or higher order interaction effects \citep{yang2021gami, enouen2022sparse, wang2021partially, dubey2022scalable}. \citet{chang2021node} introduced NODE-GAM, a differentiable model based on oblivious neural decision trees developed for high-risk domains.
+All these models follow the additive framework from GAMs and learn the nonlinear additive features with separate networks, one for each feature or feature interaction, either leveraging MLPs \citep{potts1999generalized, de2007generalized, agarwal_neural_2021, yang2021gami, radenovic2022neural}, using decision trees \citep{chang2021node} or using Splines \citep{rugamer2020semi, Seifert2022penalized, luber2023structural}.

 The applications of such models range from nowcasting \citep{jo2022neural}, financial applications \citep{chen2022generalized}, to survival analysis \citep{peroni2022extending}.
 While the linear combination of neural subnetworks provides a visual interpretation of the results, any interpretability beyond the feature-level representation of the model predictions is lost in their black-box subnetworks.